mrb0b1073/mrb0b1073.github.io/content/posts/otw/bandit/bandit9.md

 ![bandit9_0](/images/otw/bandit/bandit9/0.png)
 > **NB:** If you want to show more lines: `head -20` or the number of your choice.

 There are tons of different passwords.
 The correct one is the only line of text that occurs only once.
-Try to research how to do on your own.
-You maybe find `uniq`.
+Try to research how to do it on your own.
+You may find `uniq`.
-This command has a very interesting flag, `-u`, used to show only the uniq lines.
+This command has a very interesting flag, `-u`, used to show only the unique lines.
 Let's try with that:

 ![bandit9_1](/images/otw/bandit/bandit9/1.png)

-For some reason, is not working.
+For some reason, it's not working.
 The trick here is to sort the file contents before applying `uniq`.
 This can be achieved using `sort`, so the final command looks like this:

 ```bash
 cat data.txt | sort | uniq -u